Skip to Content

 Evidence Blog Series

 In OET’s Evidence blog series, we offer suggestions for ways educational leaders can use the EdTech Evidence Toolkit to build their school district’s evidence base and support professional development.
-The Evidence blog series discusses using the EdTech Evidence Toolkit as an introductory resource for navigating the edtech evidence landscape; and offers suggestions for how educational leaders can use professional development activities to build capacity for evidence-building in schools.
+The Evidence blog series discusses using the EdTech Evidence Toolkit as an introductory resource for navigating the edtech evidence landscape; and offers suggestions for how educational leaders can use partnerships and professional development activities to build capacity for evidence-building in schools.

 Building Evidence to Guide EdTech Adoption in Schools